 The table below outlines the occupations that can be utilised under this Agreement for the visa programs specified.
-It also specifies the nomination ceilings per Year for these Occupations, and where the nominated positions should be based (i.e. location of work).
+It also specifies the nomination ceilings per year for these Occupations, and where the nominated positions should be based (i.e. location of work).

-TSS nomination ceilings
+Subclass 457 and/or TSS nomination ceilings

-Occupation Code Nominat I4
+0 Codo Nominat ion Ceilings Location of work

-Code Year 1 Year 2 Year 3 Year 4 Year 5 Location of work
+Occupation Code Year 1 Year 2 Year 3 Year 4 Year 5 Location of Work

 Skilled Meat Worker 070499 s47